timrooke1991/portfolio-2.0/src/routes/blog/neetcode-150.md

 Starting out, I’ve already noticed a few things:

 1. \*\*Solve on paper first, then code\*\* - It is always easier to talk the solution out first, and then code it.
-2. **Brute Force First, Optimise Later** – Sometimes, the best approach is to get _something_ working before worrying about efficiency.
+2. **Brute force first, optimise later** – Sometimes, the best approach is to get _something_ working before worrying about the perfect solution.
 Many problems start with a naive solution that can later be refined.
 I have this issue a lot - overthinking, and trying to rush to the best possible solution (often without planning it out 😅) and then giving up because it’s way too difficult to hold in my head.
-3. **Explaining Solutions is Key** – Writing about solutions, whether in comments, blog posts, or discussions, forces a deeper understanding.
-It’s one thing to arrive at an answer, but articulating the _why_ behind it strengthens retention.

 ### Roadblocks and Challenges

 Obviously, not everything will be smooth sailing.
-Some problems, especially those involving recursion and dynamic programming, have been particularly challenging.
 It’s easy to get stuck in a loop of overcomplicating things when a simpler approach exists, or getting tunnel vision towards one particular solution and being unable to step back.
-Additionally, time constraints mean I can’t always dedicate as much effort as I’d like to certain problems.
+Additionally, time constraints mean I can't always dedicate as much effort as I’d like to certain problems.

-That said, I am aware that the struggle is part of the process.
-I’m learning to embrace the difficulty and treat every tough problem as an opportunity to grow.
-It’s also a reminder that some days will be more productive than others, and that’s completely fine.

 ### Moving Forward